doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 ---

-## Problem Statement: You Need To Know All The Images Used By A Helm Chart Up Front
+## Problem Statement: Devs Need To Identify & Override Image Registries

-Now that's tedious and non-standard across Helm Charts and Kubernetes Operators.

-Every time we use a public chart, we need to update all the image refs to point to our private registry.
+For every public Helm Chart, devs need to update all the image refs to point to our private registry.

+That's not standardised across Helm Charts and Kubernetes Operators.

 Each chart may do it differently.
 If there are Custom Resource Definitions, there are *custom* ways to specify image registries.

+It can take a tedious number tries to deploy and update image refs until a public chart works.

 What alternatives do we have?
 Is there a better way?